ansible/ansible-navigator/docs/faq.md

 ## Other

-### Something didn't work, how can I troubleshoot it?

-`ansible-navigator` has reasonable logging messages, debug logging can be enabled with `--log-level debug`.
-If you think you might have found a bug, please log an issue and include the details from the log file.

 ### How can complex commands be run inside an execution-environment?

 The easiest way to pass complex commands to an execution environment is by using the `--` delimiter.
 Everything after the `--` will be passed into the execution-environment.